 That's what I meant in the beginning that you need to be careful.
 So remember about the water level.
 Put an alarm every 30 minutes and check on it.

 When it has passed 3 hours, GENTLY remove the can from the water and leave the can to COOL COMPLETELY.
 DO NOT try to open the can while it's still hot or even warm.
-Completely cool, that's how it need to be.
-You might risk unwanted incident if you try opening the can when it's still hot/warm.
+Completely cool, that's how it needs to be.
+You might risk unwanted incidents if you try opening the can when it's still hot/warm.

 I'm not trying to scare you, just reminding you to be careful.